Plicosepalus sagittifolius: Stems and leaves

 Branches are greyish brown and carry opposite pairs of light greenish grey leaves, with mostly three (sometimes up to seven) obvious or obscure veins each, that come in two different types.
-Seated leaves, about 4–5 cm long and ⅔-1 cm wide, lanceolate to oval in shape, with an arrow- or heart-shaped foot 6–8 mm long, clasping the branch they sit on, occur on the long shoots, and are spaced about 3–4 cm from the neighboring pairs.
+Seated leaves, about 4–5 cm long and 0.6-1 cm wide, lanceolate to oval in shape, with an arrow- or heart-shaped foot 6–8 mm long, clasping the branch they sit on, occur on the long shoots, and are spaced about 3–4 cm from the neighboring pairs.
 Shorter leaves on very short (1–3 mm long) stalks are arranged on the short shoots, that may also carry the inflorescences.

 Flowers

-One or a few umbels of three to seven (sometimes up to twelve) flowers each on a dull purple common stalk of ½–1⅔ cm long are set at the tip of the short shoots, which are leafy at their base.
-The dull purple stalks of the individual flowers are ½–1 cm long.
-The fully developed flowerbuds are 4½–5 cm long, have a thickened, campanulate, green receptacle of 2½–4 mm long, on top of which is an inconspicuous green ring-shaped calyx of ½–1 mm high.
-The corona is a greenish yellow, in the lower 6–8 mm widened and slightly S-shaped, further to the tip an up-curved tube of 3–3½ cm long, and again wider at the tip.
+One or a few umbels of three to seven (sometimes up to twelve) flowers each on a dull purple common stalk of 0.5–1.7 cm long are set at the tip of the short shoots, which are leafy at their base.
+The dull purple stalks of the individual flowers are 0.5–1 cm long.
+The fully developed flowerbuds are 4.5–5 cm long, have a thickened, campanulate, green receptacle of 2.5–4 mm long, on top of which is an inconspicuous green ring-shaped calyx of 0.5–1 mm high.
+The corona is a greenish yellow, in the lower 6–8 mm widened and slightly S-shaped, further to the tip an up-curved tube of 3–3.5 cm long, and again wider at the tip.
 The corona opens suddenly into fully free petals that are strongly curled at the receptacle, initially bright yellow and sometimes reddish at the foot, remaining yellow or aging to orange-red.
 When open, the orange, pink or red filaments topped by 7–9 mm long anthers become visible.
 Style and stigma are equally bright red as the stamens.

 Fruits

-The receptacles develop into smooth oval berries of approximately 1 cm long and ⅔ cm in diameter, initially green but becoming red when ripe.
+The receptacles develop into smooth oval berries of approximately 1 cm long and 0.7 cm in diameter, initially green but becoming red when ripe.